roebi/01-02-Webserver-in-Go-on-Podman/README.md

 then **Build an Image** ...

-select Containerfile path server/Dockerfile
+select Containerfile path Dockerfile

-change Build context directory to the Parent of server directory: **Webserver-in-Go-on-Podman**
+let Build context directory to Webserver-in-Go-on-Podman

 change Image Name to (all lowercase) **webserver-in-go-on-podman**